quicwg/base-drafts/draft-ietf-quic-transport.md

 needed to prevent exposure to denial of service.

-For clients, any packet that cannot be associated with an existing connection SHOULD be discarded if it not buffered.
+For clients, any packet that cannot be associated with an existing connection SHOULD be discarded if it is not buffered.
 Discarded packets MAY be logged for diagnostic or security purposes.

 For servers, packets that aren't associated with a connection potentially create a new connection.
 However, only packets that use the long packet header and that are at least the minimum size defined for the protocol version can be initial packets.
-Unless the server is buffering 0-RTT packets, a server MUST either discard a packet or generate a stateless reset ({{stateless-reset}}) if the packet cannot be associated with a connection if they use the short header form, or they are smaller than the smallest minimum size for any version that the server supports.
+Unless the server is buffering 0-RTT packets, a server MUST discard packets with a short header or packets that are smaller than the smallest minimum size for any version that the server supports.
+A server that discards a packet that cannot be associated with a connection MAY also generate a stateless reset ({{stateless-reset}}).

 This version of QUIC defines a minimum size for initial packets of 1200 octets (see {{packetization}}).
 Versions of QUIC that define smaller minimum initial